LandenLloyd/4DirectionalBlocks/README.md

 ## If you plan to collaborate with one or two classmates, what are their names?

-Rob Buaev, Landen Lloyd, Kristin Wieland
+Rob Butaev, Landen Lloyd, Kristin Wieland

 ## Do you have any questions of your own?